Zondax/ledger-oasis/README.md

 Once the app is ready and we reach v1.0.0, it will be submitted to Ledger so it is published in the app Catalog.

 ## Get source
-Apart from cloning, be sure you get all the submodules:
+Apart from cloning, be sure you get all the submodules if you are building locally
 ```
 git submodule update --init --recursive
 ```